 In On-premises appliance, select the name of the Azure Migrate appliance that you set up > OK.

-In Virtual machines, search for VMs as needed, and check each VM you want to migrate.
+In Virtual machines, select VMs you want to migrate.
 Then click Next: Target settings.

 In Azure Hybrid Benefit: